 Black Contact Lenses

 To really complete this look, a pair of large black contact lenses are a must.
 We purchased ours on sale from Optyk Rozmus.
-I’ve never worn contacts before, so I’m a little bit nervous.
-They haven’t arrived yet, so we’ll update soon.
+I’ve never worn contacts before, so after trying unsuccessfully for 30 minutes I finally had to lay on the bed prying my eyes open while Gabriel put them in.
+They are fantastic!

 After trying on the costume the first time, my face was totally overshadowed by the darkness of the wig despite having so much black makeup on, I could barely open my eyes.
 It was obvious I needed some fake eyelashes so while we were in Disney Springs we picked some up at Sephora.